 Grunig revisited: digital communication and the Four Models of Public Relations

 It must be the time of year but I've had a couple of conversations in the last week or so with post graduate students seeking opinion on how digital communication fits with Grunig's Four Models of Public Relations.
-If I've lost you already I make no apologies.
 Every public relations practitioner should have a working knowledge of James Grunig's work - for a quick primer check this excellent post by Heather Yaxley.

 In 1984 Grunig and Todd Hunt published the Four Models of Public Relations as part of a book called Managing Public Relations.
 The model describes the different forms of communications between an organisation and it's stakeholders.